Ground cover: the best plants for ground cover

-Mention the words ground cover planting in some circles and a flicker book of dull, static planting vignettes starts to roll out, shaped by demands for a robust, amenity response.
-This may apply when imagination and resources are low, but really there is no justification for it being offered as a generic response to massed planting.
+Mention the words "ground cover planting" in some circles and a flicker book of dull, static planting vignettes starts to roll out, shaped by demands for a robust, amenity response.
+This may apply when imagination and resources are low, but really there is no justification for it.
 What distinguishes ground cover from other forms of planting is the need for dual purpose: beauty and function.
-Good ground cover must colonise with selected desirable plants, which by their growth and presence preclude seeding and ingress of any undesirable plants – the noxious weeds.

 Like most gardeners, I strive to balance the desire for a beautiful garden and a dearth of time to devote to it.
-Any techniques that reduce the chore of weeding are welcomed, provided presentation is not unduly compromised.
-Ground cover appeals in this context, but I don’t see it as a licence to neglect.
-Despite ground cover’s perception as a labour-saving device, once installed, ground cover planting can’t be left totally unattended.
-But, with careful selection and grouping, levels of intervention should be light and infrequent.
+Any techniques that reduce the chore of weeding are welcomed.
+Despite ground cover plants' reputation as a labour-saving technique, once planted, they can’t be left totally unattended.
+But, with careful selection and grouping, intervention should be light and infrequent.

 Below are a selection of ground cover plants that I'd recommend.